steiner26/steiner26.github.io/src/projects/voltorbflip.md

 ---
+author: Brandon Stein
+featuredImage: ../images/voltorbflip.png
 title: Voltorb Flip
-author: Brandon Stein
 slug: voltorbflip
 ---

-## Voltorb Flip
+## About the Game

 Voltorb Flip is a puzzle minigame found in the Game Corners of Pokémon HeartGold and SoulSilver that can be described as a mix between Picross/Nonogram and Minesweeper.